n4rzzzls/Market/README.md

 # Market
-Test project with implemented classes and OOP principles.
+Project with implemented OOP principles using C# language